WISCA/wiscanet-docker/README.md

   - cnode: `cd wdemo/run/cnode/bin && ./cnode`
   - enode{0,1}: `cd wdemo/run/enode/bin && ./enode`

+## MATLAB

+- To add MATLAB to the container, place a complete Linux MATLAB installation at `matlab-install/MATLAB`.
+Do not place it in any versioned folder.
+The Dockerfile and other components are written without versioning, to avoid extra changes when upgrading, or otherwise changing MATLAB versions.

 ## Container Networking Convenience

 - You may consider adding this snippet to your `/etc/cni/net.d/87-podman-bridge.conflist` file to enable DNS for the default network, substituting `example.com` for your local domain name